-The Seafood Import Monitoring Program establishes reporting and recordkeeping requirements for imports of thirteen seafood species, to combat illegal, unreported, and unregulated-caught and/or misrepresented seafood from entering U.S. commerce.
+The Seafood Import Monitoring Program establishes reporting and recordkeeping requirements for imports of thirteen seafood species groups, to combat illegal, unreported, and unregulated-caught and/or misrepresented seafood from entering U.S. commerce.
 SIMP provides additional protections for our national economy, global food security, and the sustainability of our shared ocean resources.

-Compliance for the first eleven species began on January 1, 2018.
-Compliance for shrimp and abalone, the remaining two species, became effective on December 31, 2018.
+Compliance for the first eleven species groups began on January 1, 2018.
+Compliance for shrimp and abalone, the remaining two species groups, became effective on December 31, 2018.

-These thirteen imported fish and fish products have been identified as particularly vulnerable to IUU fishing, seafood fraud, or both.
+These thirteen imported fish and fish species groups (which include more than 1,100 unique species) have been identified as particularly vulnerable to IUU fishing, seafood fraud, or both.
 NOAA uses the International Trade Data System, the U.S. government’s single data portal for all import and export reporting, to trace these species back to the point of harvest or production and verify whether they were lawfully harvested or produced.

 - Atlantic cod

 - Dolphinfish (Mahi Mahi)